-The SAG may have an Events Management co-ordinator, who will be consulted on all proposed events, even when there are anticipated to be fewer than 500 participants.
+The SAG may have access to an Events Management Coordinator, who will be consulted on all proposed events, even when there are anticipated to be fewer than 500 participants.
 At the outset, the organiser should approach the council and other land-holders, with proposals for the event.
 The proposals may consist of the following items:

-- The Event Management Plan, which the Joint Resilience Unit within Emergency Planning departments will request sight of, and consider it in conjunction with the provided risk assessments - Traffic Management plan which may include details of a street plan, use of surrounding roads, land-closures (to prevent trespass), and consideration of car parking and traffic issues. - The use of, and checks necessary, on any demountable Structure - such as marquees, tents, temporary seating, that come within the Construction Design and Management Regulations 2015. - The use or installation of roadside banners and signposts, requiring approval of the Highways officer. - Consideration of street-works, and other activities that might impede the smooth running of the event.
+- Event Management Plan which the Joint Resilience Unit within Emergency Planning departments will request sight of, and consider it in conjunction with the provided risk assessments. - Traffic Management plan which may include details of a street plan, use of surrounding roads, land-closures (to prevent trespass), and consideration of car parking and traffic issues. - The use of, and necessary checks, on any demountable structure - such as marquees, tents, temporary seating, that fall within the requirements of the Construction Design and Management Regulations 20155. - The use or installation of roadside banners and signposts, requiring approval of the Highways officer. - Consideration of street-works, and other activities that might impede the smooth running of the event.

-A First Aid provider will be commissioned, who will be responsible for certificates and the medical plan.
+A First Aid provider should be commissioned, who will be responsible for certificates and the medical plan.
 Organisations such as St Johns Ambulance should be familiar with the process of providing the medical plan, and this should be confirmed locally with the First Aid provider.

-Where Licencing is required, such as donation collections, the selling alcohol, food or other activities, these will be notified to the Environmental Health Officer.
+Where licencing is required, such as donation collections, the selling alcohol, food or other activities, these should be notified to the Environmental Health Officer.
 Occasionally Health and Safety and Environmental Health teams may be consulted, at the discretion of the event organiser.